graysonlee123/phasmophobia-helper/README.md

 # Changelog

+## 0.2.2

+Added a Privacy Policy page.

 ## 0.2.1

 Added logic for persistent preferences which are stored in the browser's Local Storage.

 ## 0.2.0

-Recode of original app, which includes reformatting of file structure, consistency changes throughout the project, and other minor changes that don't effect the end-user
+Recode of original app, which includes reformatting of file structure, consistency changes throughout the project, and other minor changes that don't effect the end-user.

 ## 0.1.1

-Original release
+Original release.